Home

 Kentish Express

-The Kentish Express is a weekly tabloid newspaper sold in four editions covering southern Kent – broadly speaking, the Borough of Ashford and Shepway district.
+The Kentish Express is a weekly tabloid newspaper sold in southern Kent – broadly speaking, the Borough of Ashford and parts of the District of Shepway.

 It was founded in 1855 as the Ashford & Alfred News and General Advertiser and was Kent’s first penny paper after the abolition of stamp duty on newspapers in 1854.
 It adopted its present title three years later – initially as the first element of the title (the Ashford & Alfred News, Kentish Express, Hythe Gazette) from June to November 1858, then as a suffix for just one issue (Ashford & Alfred News, Kentish Express, Hythe Gazette) and finally on its own.